Fear about side effects from cancer treatment adds to the stress of a

 Types of Cancer treatment and their side effects.

-Sometimes there is one best treatment for a cancer, and other times there is more than one option for treatment.
-Your Oncologist will talk to you about side effects by asking your oncologist some specific questions when discussing treatment options.
+there is more than one option for treatment.
+Your Oncologist will talk to you

-Questions to Ask your doctor when discussing treatment options.
+doctor when discussing treatment options.

 · What are the possible side effects of each of my treatment options?